Kongjwi and Patjwi: Plot summary

 One day, the stepmother forced Kongjwi to plow a field with a wooden hoe.
-The hoe soon broke, leaving Kongjwi in tears, for fear that her step-mother would beat her again.
+The hoe soon broke, leaving Kongjwi in tears, for fear that her stepmother would beat her again.
 A cow appeared and comforted her.
 He plowed the field in her place and sent Kongjwi home with a basket of apples, a gift from the cow.
 Her stepmother accused her of stealing the apples, gave the entire basket to Patjwi, and refused to give Kongjwi her supper.

 The next day, the stepmother gave Kongjwi an enormous pot with a hole in the bottom and told her she must fill it with water before she and Patjwi returned home from town.
 Kongjwi kept bringing baskets of water, but the pot was never filled.
 The water leaked out from the hole.
 A tortoise appeared and blocked the hole for her.
 With his help, Kongjwi filled the pot with water.
 The stepmother was even angrier.
 She spanked Kongjwi black and blue.

 After a time, the Magistrate announced that he was looking for a wife.
 A dance would be given in his honor and every maiden was to attend.
 Kongjwi and Patjwi were invited.
 The stepmother was hopeful that Patjwi would be the lucky one, but afraid that Kongjwi would spoil her own daughter's chance.
 Before they left, the stepmother gave Kongjwi a huge sack of rice to hull, which she had to accomplish before they returned from the dance.
 Kongjwi asked for help from the heavens, and a flock of sparrows appeared and hulled the rice.
 A Celestial maiden came down from heaven and dressed Kongjwi in a beautiful gown and a delicate pair of colorful shoes.
 She was transported to the palace by four men in a magnificent palanquin.
 Kongjwi hurried towards the dance.